Peidayesh

 Interesting Facts:

-- Isaac’s birth was announced by God and was a miracle as his parents were very old.
+• God announced Isaac’s birth as a miracle, since his parents were very old.

-- He was almost sacrificed by his father Abraham as a test of faith from God.
+• He was almost sacrificed by his father, Abraham, as a test of faith in God.

 Understanding Isaac’s generation provides valuable insights into the foundational stories of the Bible.
 The narrative of Jacob and Esau, in particular, highlights the complexities of family dynamics, faith, and the fulfillment of God’s promises.